People

 Email

-Summer students in 2023
+Summer students in 2024

-MITACS Globalink & Worklearn interns
+MITACS Globalink interns

 Incoming undergraduate students will be learning new skills in protein purification and contribute to research projects in the Dee lab.
 Watch this space!